open-telemetry/opentelemetry-collector-contrib/processor/servicegraphprocessor/README.md

 Possible values for `connection_type`: unset, `messaging_system`, or `database`.

 Additional labels can be included using the `dimensions` configuration option.
-Those labels will have a prefix to mark where are from.
+Those labels will have a prefix to mark where they originate (client or server span kinds).
-The `client_` prefix regards the dimensions come from a span with `SPAN_KIND_CLIENT`, and the `server_` prefix is regard as the dimensions come from a span with `SPAN_KIND_SERVER`.
+The `client_` prefix relates to the dimensions coming from spans with `SPAN_KIND_CLIENT`, and the `server_` prefix relates to the dimensions coming from spans with `SPAN_KIND_SERVER`.

 Since the service graph processor has to process both sides of an edge, it needs to process all spans of a trace to function properly.